 Beneath the Earth: Whispers Underground eventually introduces us to "The Quiet People"/"The Whisperers" a society of fair folk who live underground, also there is an literal underground nightclub in an old military bunker frequented by members of London's magical society.

-Big Bad: Mister Punch in book one, the Faceless Wizard in book two.
+Big Bad: Mister Punch in book one, the Faceless Man from book two onward.

 Black Eyes of Evil: Molly gets these when she nearly attacks Peter after the hemomancy rite.